Thank God for poverty.

 To quote a guy on one of those home buying shows, the Eastside neighborhood may be an up and coming neighborhood, “but it ain’t up and come yet”.
 Eastside features dive bars and the haunts of poor college kids.
 This is one of the last neighborhoods on the peninsula where real estate prices and rents are not yet ridiculous.
 Some major renovation projects are going in on this side of the peninsula now, like the Historic Cigar Factory.

 Radcliffeborough stretches from the Medical University of South Carolina campus to King Street.
 It goes from Calhoun Street to Morris Street.
 This is largely residential, but abuts the rapidly-growing Upper King Street, so it has got a few good restaurants and bars going for it.
-Some top places here include Stars, Closed for Business, and Kudu Coffee and Beer, one of the best Charleston coffee shops.
+Kudu Coffee and Beer and Brown’s Court Bakeries are both in this neighborhood, and are in my opinion two of the best Charleston coffee shops.

 This historic downtown Charleston borough is quaint.
 It features little parks hidden along quiet streets throughout the neighborhood.
 The part of Mazyck-Wraggborough that abuts King Street and Meeting street includes some pretty cool spots.
 Sweet spots include Music Farm, the Charleston Music Hall, and the Charleston Museum.
 This neighborhood also has the famous Mother Emanuel AME Church on Calhoun Street, site of the recent Charleston shootings.